scbeom/ctv_tutorial/pages/example/ex_example_2.md

 sidebar: mydoc_sidebar
 permalink: ex_example_2.html
 folder: example
-summary: This example will give you some insights about Cell Tracking Data (CTC) data on CellTrackVis.
+summary: This example will give you some insights about Cell Tracking Challenge (CTC) data on CellTrackVis.
 ---

 {% include note.html content="In this page, editing is being processed due to some changes of CellTrackVis.
 Contents could be changed." %}